Deptford Dockyard: Victorian rebuilding

-Small-scale warship construction resumed in 1837 (and continued for the next 32 years).
+The dockyard reopened in 1844 as a shipbuilding yard.
+(Small-scale warship construction had resumed in 1837, and continued for the next 32 years).
 Vessels launched at Deptford were fitted out at Woolwich Dockyard, where the navy had established its first steam factory (for building and installing marine steam engines).
-In 1838, Joseph Huddart's original stationary rope making machine was installed in the dockyard.
+In 1838, Joseph Huddart's original stationary rope making machine had been installed in the north range of the storehouse quadrangle.
 The Great Dock was rebuilt (following a partial collapse) in 1839–41, and at the same time it was enclosed beneath a substantial timber roof.
 Then, from 1844 to 1846, the old shipbuilding slips were comprehensively rebuilt.
 The new slips were numbered: No.1 was immediately north of the basin and ran down to the river; No.2 and No.3 were adjacent to each other and ran into the basin; No.4 and No.5 were also adjacent to each other and ran down to the river just south of the basin.
 Nos.
 4 and 5 were also roofed in timber, whereas Nos.1, 2 and 3 were all given cast iron roofs manufactured by George Baker and Sons of Lambeth.
+(The single dry dock linked to the basin was removed in 1844 as part of the rebuilding of the adjacent slips, Nos.2 and 3.)

-In 1856, the Admiralty went as far as purchasing the adjoining Sayes Court estate with a view to expanding the dockyard; however, following the introduction of ironclad warships it soon became apparent that the days of Deptford Dockyard were numbered.
-Less than ten years later, a parliamentary committee recommended the closure of the yard 'so far as shipbuilding is concerned'.
+In 1856, the Admiralty purchased the adjoining Sayes Court estate with a view to expanding the dockyard.
+In 1860 the Captain Superintendent was expressing the hope that they might soon start building larger vessels (three-deckers) in the yard.
+That year they were busy erecting plank sheds on the new ground to accommodate the large amounts of timber required for shipbuilding, and a new 'plank store and working shed' (with a mould loft on the upper storey) was under construction by the mast pond; however, following the introduction of ironclad warships it soon became apparent that the days of Deptford Dockyard were numbered, and in 1865 a parliamentary committee recommended the closure of the yard 'so far as shipbuilding is concerned'.